layrjs/layr/docs/introduction/web-app.md

 #### Wrapping Up

 We've built a simple web app with a frontend, a backend, and a database.
-And thanks to Liaison, we were able to free ourselves from several boring tasks that we usually encounter:
+And thanks to Layr, we were able to free ourselves from several boring tasks that we usually encounter:

 - We didn't have to build a web API to connect the frontend and the backend.
 - To interact with the database, there was no need to add an ORM or a query builder.
 - To build the frontend, we didn't have to bother with a state manager.

 If you are a seasoned React developer or a functional programming advocate, you might be a little surprised by the way the frontend was implemented.
-But please don't judge too quickly, give Liaison a try, and hopefully, you'll see how your projects could be dramatically simplified with the object-oriented approach that Liaison is enabling.
+But please don't judge too quickly, give Layr a try, and hopefully, you'll see how your projects could be dramatically simplified with the object-oriented approach that Layr is enabling.